P-p-H-d/mlib/README.md

 ### Common pitfalls

 * lack of inclusion of an header,
-* wanting to define an oplist from scratch instead of inheriting from an existing library
+* wanting to define an oplist from scratch instead of inheriting from an existing one,
 * for oplist written from scratch, lack of `( )` or double level of `( )` around the oplist,
 * an unknown or incorrectly spelled variable (example using `BASIC_OPLIST` instead of `M_BASIC_OPLIST`),
 * the `name` parameter given to the oplist is not the same as the one used to expand the methods,